-The Fusion Hybrid’s success is affirmed by the 2010 U.S. Global Quality Research System (GQRS) report that tracks initial quality and was conducted for Ford Motor Company by RDA Group of Bloomfield Hills, Mich.
+The Fusion Hybrid’s success is affirmed by the 2010 U.S. Global Quality Research System (GQRS) report.
+One that tracks initial quality and was conducted for Ford Motor Company by RDA Group of Bloomfield Hills, Mich.

 “Ford’s battery technology is so strong, the odds of experiencing an issue with one of our hybrid battery cells is around 8.5 million to 1 – about the same odds as a person being struck by lightning twice,” said Chuck Gray, chief engineer, Global Core Engineering, Hybrid and Electric Vehicles.
 “Ford understands that for new technology, reliability can be a concern for customers, so we work extra hard to deliver a trouble-free product.”